Millers All Day in Charleston, South Carolina

 On entering Millers All Day, a bar and restaurant on King Street in downtown Charleston, I knew — simply knew — that I had to photograph the team working there.

-With their beards, tattoos, rugged looks and laid-back attitudes it was obvious they would be naturals in front of the camera.
+With their beards, tattoos, rugged looks and laid-back attitude, it was obvious they would be naturals in front of the camera.

-A Charlestonian said to me a couple of days previously that one of the big differences between people in Charleston and, say, New York City, is that folk in the Holy City (a nickname derived from the many churches in Charleston) tend to have more time for conversation than up north.
+A Charlestonian said to me that one of the big differences between people in Charleston and, say, New York City, is that folk in the Holy City (a nickname derived from the many churches in Charleston) tend to have more time for conversation than up north.

 That proved to be the case with Greg Johnsman, one of the owners of Millers All Day, whom I chatted with while photographing by the restaurant’s antique mill.